p5-search-engine

 Terms must be in ascending sorted order, which means that the terms should be in alphabetical order.

 Doc IDs must be in ascending sorted order.
 When a term appears in multiple documents, multiple doc IDs may appear on one line of an inverted index segment.
-Sort these doc IDs using string comparison, not numeric comparison, for example doc ID 1234 < doc ID 99.
+Sort these doc IDs using string comparison.
 Pro-tip: The MapReduce grouper can do this for you.
+Do not remove leading zeros from doc IDs.

 Segments